 Packing for an overland safari – or any safari for that matter – can be stressful.
 If you’re anything like me, you always pack too much.
 But after my recent stint in Africa, I think now is as good a time as any for me to learn from my mistakes!
 I’m sharing my ultimate overland safari packing list with you to make packing a breeze and help you make sure you have everything you need.

-My Picks: Panasonic Lumix DMC-FZ70; GoPro Hero4, Sony RX100, Octopus Tripod for smartphone, slr & GoPro, Waterproof selfie stick
+My Picks: Panasonic Lumix DMC-FZ70; GoPro Hero8, Sony RX100, Joby Gorillapod for smartphone, slr & GoPro, Memory Card & Waterproof selfie stick

 - GoPro Action Camera – if your planning on Bungee Jumping, Skydiving or any other adventure or water based activity!